cyberbotics/webots/docs/discord/development.md

 ##### David Mansolino [cyberbotics] 07/09/2020 09:42:36
 > Btw, successfully created a working GEN3 kinova arm.
 Even got IK through moveIt to run.
 Any news on the 'unofficial' robot model repo?

-`@Luftwaffel` Very nice!
+`@Simon Steinmann` Very nice!
 No news yet (several of us are in holidays this week, so we will wait next week to discuss about this), but I will for sure let you know, it would be nice to include your model 🙂

 > I think I had to flip 4/6 joints.
 Inverse kinematics was broken before, now it works.
 This should be looked into though in my opinion.
 It takes deeper knowledge to be able to figure out the issue and fix it.
 Would be great if it works out of the box and control + IK code can be directly used from the existing urdf based repositories.

-`@Luftwaffel` ok thank you for the feedback, we will try to fix this in the URDF exporter directly.
+`@Simon Steinmann` ok thank you for the feedback, we will try to fix this in the URDF exporter directly.

-##### Luftwaffel 07/09/2020 09:37:31
+##### Simon Steinmann [Moderator] 07/09/2020 09:37:31
 Btw, successfully created a working GEN3 kinova arm.
 Even got IK through moveIt to run.
 Any news on the 'unofficial' robot model repo?
 %figure
 ![unknown.png](https://cdn.discordapp.com/attachments/565155651395780609/730719273768452136/unknown.png)